top of page

 - Haitian government spends $13/capita on healthcare vs. the US which spends $10,000

-- 30% of population is food insecure
+- 30% of the population is food insecure

-- Poorest country in the western hemisphere
+- Poorest western hemisphere country

 - 2 of 3 Haitians live on less than $2 a day